LetMeGoogleIt4You/CiscoZeroTouch/Pull-based/README.md

 Make sure to replace http://192.168.131.10/ztp.py with the our path to your Zero-Touch Provisioning script.

-When file server and DHCP server is setup
+When file server and DHCP server set up you are good to deplay devices.

 ### For troubelshooting: run the ztp.py file manually